drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L01/slides.md

 ### **Office Hours**

-- Time: TBA
+- Time: By Appointment
-- Location: TBA
+- Location: Mudd 3510

 ### **Canvas Discussion**

 - Every homework & project will have a discussion thread on Canvas.
 - Please post your questions there so that everyone can benefit from the answers!
+I will not respond to homework questions via email.

 <!--s-->